 You may not be eligible to make a refugee claim if:

-You have already been permited protected person status in Canada;
+- You have already been permitted protected person status in Canada;

 Safe Third Country Agreement: